avantrec/soco-cli/README.md

 ### Local Audio Files (Experimental)

-It's possible to play local audio files in MP3, FLAC, OGG and WAV formats directly on your Sonos speakers using the `play_file` (or `play_local_file`) action.
+It's possible to play local audio files in **MP3, M4A, MP4, FLAC, OGG, and WAV** formats directly on your Sonos speakers using the `play_file` (or `play_local_file`) action.
 This sets up a temporary local web server on the local host, from which Sonos can access the audio file and play it.
 The action will not terminate until playback has concluded.
 Example:

 `sonos Lounge play_file mozart.mp3`